ibm-cloud-docs/dl/order-nsp.md

    * Type a name for your {{site.data.keyword.dl_short}} Dedicated connection.
    * Choose a resource group to create the {{site.data.keyword.dl_short}} connection.
 Resource groups help manage and contain resources that are associated with an account.
 Select **Default** if you don't have other groups that are defined in the menu list.
 For more information about resource groups, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup).
    * Type your customer and carrier names.

+1. Optionally, you can enable enhanced traffic security in the MACsec section.
+To do so, toggle the **Secure Direct Link with MACsec** switch and follow these steps:

+   Before establishing a direct link with the MACsec feature, make sure that all [prerequisites](/docs/dl?topic=dl-macsec-prerequisites) are met.
+Additionally, make sure to review MACsec [guidelines and restrictions](/docs/dl?topic=dl-limitations-macsec).
+   {: important}

+   1. Type the replay protection window size in packets.
+The default value is `512`.
+The secured interface does not accept any reordered packet that is outside the specified window size.
+   1. Choose the level of enforcement required for securing the network traffic:

+      * **Must secure** - Enforces mandatory encryption for all network traffic, helping ensure strict confidentiality, integrity, and authenticity.
+      * **Should secure** - Recommends encryption for network traffic, but it is not mandatory and can allow exceptions or fallback options.

+   1. For the Security Association Key (SAK) rekey mode, define how you want your keys refreshed or changed during communication between devices:

+      * **Timer** - The SAK is rekeyed after the specified time interval.
+This ensures that keys are periodically changed at regular time intervals, regardless of the number of packets transmitted.
+      * **Packet number rollover** - The SAK is rekeyed based on the used packet numbers.
+This option triggers rekeying based on the number of packets sent, ensuring a new key is used after a high proportion of used packet numbers with the current SAK (the exact threshold determined at the system's discretion).

+   1. Configure a primary CAK.
+      1. Type a CAK name.
+      1. Choose an HPCS instance for the primary connectivity association key (CAK) key.
+      1. Choose a key from HPCS containing the CAK secret.
+   1. Optionally, configure a fallback CAK.
+      1. Type a CAK name.
+      1. Choose a fallback key instance.
+      1. Choose a key from HPCS containing the CAK secret.

+      If you do not have a fallback key, you can set one up after you provision your direct link.
+      {: note}

+   1. Ensure that the switch is **Activated** for MACsec if you want to immediately try to establish a MACsec session when you provision your direct link.

+         You can also activate and deactivate MACsec after creating your direct link.
+         {: note}

 1. In the Gateway section, complete the following information: